eugenia1984/airbnb-clone/README.md

 npx prisma init
 ```

-- To update the schema:
+- To update the database schema (when we make an update in the `schema.prisma` file):
 ```BASH
 npx prisma db push
 ```